Support

 Why are my messages not getting delivered?

 The most common reason for messages not being delivered is that the app has not been authorized fully for your account.
-To re-authorize Schedule4Later to send messages on your behalf, simply type the command /schedule authorize in any chat and follow the instructions.
+To re-authorize Schedule4Later to send messages on your behalf, simply type /schedule in any chat and follow the instructions.

 In what ways can I write the date and time when scheduling a message?